 Cherokee Links

-At the Teaching & Sharing Center in Grand Ledge, I have a good selection of Cherokee reference materials (books, videos, etc) available for use on site.
-In both Scrapbook Photos and Poetry & Pictures Books you will find Cherokee topics as well.
-I used to clearly delineate the categories on those pages.
-I no longer separate my learning and respect for traditional First Nations perspectives from my Christian walk.
+In this website, you will find Cherokee topics within the Scrapbook Photos and Poetry & Pictures Books mix as well.
+I used to clearly delineate the categories on those pages, but I no longer separate my learning and respect for traditional First Nations perspectives from my Christian walk.
 It is all one journey.
 It is my journey.
 You too have a path that Spirit has given to you.
 Indeed, if you, like I, were born in this country, you are a native American.
 The same earth we walk upon supported those before us and our culture reflects heavily their influence.
 Whether you are connected by lineage to one of the First Nations, or simply awakening to a greater respect for our indigenous ancestors, I hope, in some small way, that what I share here and elsewhere can help you to find your way to fulfillment.

-[a touch of william] [Cherokee Bill's Trade Center]
+[a touch of william]

 [HOME]